Space4444/tradesim/README.md

 - Ability to mark price levels
 - Virtual money withdrawal
 - Automatic detection of new order price by clicking on the chart
 - Ability to move orders on chart
+- Adjusting speed of price movement
 - Saving trading statistics

 ## Tech stack